CoderByBlood/whisper-cms/CONTRIBUTING.md

-3. By helping to resolve the issue: Typically this is done either in the form of demonstrating that the issue reported is not a problem after all, or more often, by opening a Pull Request that changes some bit of something in Whisper CMS in a concrete and reviewable manner.
+3. By helping to resolve the issue: Typically this is done either in the form of demonstrating that the issue reported is not a problem after all, or more often, by opening a Pull Request that changes some bit of something in WhisperCMS in a concrete and reviewable manner.

 [issue]: https://github.com/CoderByBlood/whisper-cms/issues